 - Gain knowledge.
-The more you read about being prepared, the more you can help yourself in the event of a disaster.
-Check out more posts on Food Storage Moms to get you started on your journey to preparedness.
-You can also join the group: Linda’s Food Storage, Emergency Preparedness, and Survival Tips.
+The more you read about being prepared and then putting a plan together, the more you can help yourself in the event of a disaster.
+Check out more posts on Food Storage Moms website to get you started on your journey to preparedness.

 Final Thoughts: Why is Emergency Preparedness Important